During Season:

 Ter-Lee Gardens chooses the best tasting, largest, sweetest, juiciest varieties for your eating pleasure, using only the most necessary field management practices.
 We practice IPM (integrated pest management), which reduces pesticide use to a bare minimum.
 Straw mulch between the rows makes picking clean, comfortable, and fun.

-Due to COVID-19, we will provide containers for picking.
-Please do not bring your own container during our 2023 season.
+We will provide containers for picking.
+Please do not bring your own container.

 Cash, checks, Visa/MasterCard, or EBT accepted.
 Strawberries are also available, when in season, at both the Bemidji Area Farmers Market on Tuesday and Thursday & Bagley Farmers Market on Friday.